COVID-19 pandemic in Mexico: January–March 2021

 Hundreds of people, few wearing face masks or keeping a healthy distance, attended the "Gran Bailazo 2021" featuring Norteño and dancing in Vícam, Sonora on January 16–17.
 No one was charged, and another event is planned for February 13.
 Sonora is on Orange Alert and Mexico is experiencing the fourth highest levels of COVID-19 infections in the world.

 1,584 deaths were confirmed on January 19, the highest single-day record since the pandemic began.
 Police in Tultepec, State of Mexico, recovered 44 oxygen tanks from a stolen truck.
 Seven oxygen tanks were stolen Navojoa, Sonora.
 A shortage of oxygen tanks was exacerbated by hording, and the consumer protection agency promoted its "Return Your Tank, For The Love of Life" campaign.

 On January 22, the Consejo Nacional de Población (National Population Board, CONAPO) stated that since March 2020, pregnancies among adolescents had increased 20% (145,719 unwanted pregnancies among women 15–19), and the suicide rate among young people 20–24 had increased to 9.3%.
 Suicide is the second cause of death among people 15–29.
 Hugo Lopez-Gatell announced that second doses of the Pfizer vaccine may be delayed as the company plans to send half of a 200,000-dose shipment has been destined by WHO for poor countries.
 AMLO announced that local governments or private companies that wish to purchase vaccines will be allowed to do so.

 On January 24, President López Obrador announced he had a mild case of COVID-19.
 Interior Secretary Olga Sánchez Cordero will take over for him in his daily news conferences.

 With 659 new deaths, Mexico passes 150,000 total deaths on January 25.
-Carlos Slim, Mexico′s richest man whose fortune is estimated at USD $60 billion, is infected with COVID-19.
+Carlos Slim, Mexico's richest man whose fortune is estimated at US$60 billion, is infected with COVID-19.

 Health authorities reported on January 26 that 202 confirmed cases and 46 probable cases of COVID-19 were responsible for maternal deaths in 2020.
 Between January 2 and 7, nineteen of 31 (61.2%) maternal deaths were attributed to the coronavirus.
 Sixty-nine babies born at the Monica Pretelini Saenz maternal hospital in Toluca in 2020 had COVID-19; one died.